mustafaap/Niners-United-Classroom-Tracker-ITSC-3155-Final-Project/README.md

 ## Project Features

-- **Restroom Rating:** Users can rate restrooms based on cleanliness, accessibility, functionality, and overall experience.
+- **Classroom Rating:** Users can rate classrooms based on cleanliness, accessibility, functionality, and overall experience.
 This can then be sorted as per user requirements.
-- **Review System:** Users can leave comments and reviews for restrooms.
+- **Review System:** Users can leave comments and reviews for classrooms.
 These can be liked/disliked by other users
 - **User-Friendly Interface:** A well-designed user interface to enhance the user experience.
-Includes Google maps API for easy access of restrooms.
+Includes Google maps API for easy access of classrooms.
 - **User Data:** Keeping a track of user posts and comments.
 Sign-in/sign-out functionality to maintain user profiles.

 ## Project Structure